tildeclub/site/wiki/source/ssh.md

 #### using your keypair

-once an admin approves your signup, you can join the tilde.club
+once an admin approves your signup, you can join the Tilde.club

 5. open command prompt (Start -> Search -> type "cmd")

-6. `ssh` to tilde.club:
+6. `ssh` to Tilde.club:

 ```cmd
 ssh username@tilde.club